Harry-Liu23/Beatson-Team-Project/.gitlab/merge_request_templates/Default.md

 - [] Code
     - Check style and standards guide in checklist above
 - [] Non-functional considerations
-    - Check for possible performance and efficency optimisation
+    - Check for possible performance and efficiency optimisation
     - Look out for immediate security risks

 **Note to Coder from Reviewer:**: